nthu-ga/stings-data/README.md

-# stings-data
+# STINGS Data releases

-Particle data release for simulations with the STINGS particle tagging code
+STINGS stands for Stellar Tags in N-body Galaxy Simulations.
+The method is described in the following papers: